What is Separation

 Keep your possesions and Valuables with you

-Access to financial records is especially important, as this will be relevant in the process for Property Settlement.
+Access to financial records is especially important, as this will be relevant in the process of Property Settlement.

 Get support from an expert